Pros and cons of collaborative bidding

 Advantages of collaborative bidding

-- Collaboration increases the chances of winning the bid through shared resources, skills and knowledge, and the increased capacity to deliver.
+- Collaboration potentially improves the competitiveness of your contract bids through shared resources, skills and knowledge, and the increased capacity to deliver.

 - The businesses involved would have a lesser or no chance of winning the tender if they were to bid on their own.

-- Collaboration gives you an opportunity to tender for larger more lucrative contracts, which you may not be able to win or deliver on your own.
+- Collaboration gives you an opportunity to tender for larger more lucrative contracts, which you may not be able to win or have capacity to deliver on your own.

 - Collaborating with the right partner can have the collective benefits of shared skills, experience and expertise.
 This may influence the buyer when they are assessing tender submissions.